 If you dye silk, be careful not to boil it!
-Silk is a very durable material unless it´s boiled.
-Then it loses its qualities, will be less shiny and strong.
+Silk is a very durable material unless it's boiled.
+Then it loses its qualities, and will be less shiny and strong.

 If you dye wool, angora, or cashmere, be careful not to expose it to temperature shock.
-Heat the water with the stockings in it gradually and then let cool off gradually.
-If you bang a pair of wool stockings in a pot full of boiling water, you´ll end up with baby- sized stockings.
+Heat the water with the stockings in it gradually and then let it cool off gradually.
+If you bang a pair of wool stockings in a pot full of boiling water, you'll end up with baby- sized stockings.

 1. Fill the pot with lukewarm water and add the stockings.

 2. Heat gradually.
-When it´s about 30 °C (about 86 °F), take the stockings out and add the dye you´ve mixed.
-Don´t use the whole jar of dye on a pair of stockings; you don´t need alot.
-I´d say one teaspoon of dye per a pair of stockings or even less for a light shade.
+When it's about 30 °C (about 86 °F), take the stockings out and add the dye you've mixed.
+Don't use the whole jar of dye on a pair of stockings; you don't need alot.
+I'd say one teaspoon of dye per pair of stockings or even less for a light shade.
 Add the dye in a plastic container, preferably filtered by means of an old stocking (some colours like magenta can cause small dots on the fabric and we want to prevent that).
 Also, wear safety glasses and be careful not to inhale the powder as it can be toxic.

 5. Keep heating.
-When the water is close to boil, add vinegar.
+When the water is close to boiling, add vinegar.
 This will help the dye set.
-I use 1/4 cup per quart of water
+I use 1/4 cup per quart of water.

-If you didn´t use too much dye, there is almost no leftover dye in the fibres.
-Put it in a sink or a bucket and rinse in hot water ( about 60 °C or 140 °F) several times.
-Cold water won´t do, since the dye can only be set by rinsing the stockings in hot water.
-Be very careful when rinsing, I´d advise rubber gloves since stockings are very sensitive.
+If you didn't use too much dye, there will be almost no leftover dye in the fibres.
+Put it in a sink or a bucket and rinse in hot water (about 60 °C or 140 °F) several times.
+Cold water won't do, since the dye can only be set by rinsing the stockings in hot water.
+Be very careful when rinsing --- I'd advise wearing rubber gloves since stockings are very sensitive.